 The pedelec does not have a separate emergency shut-off button.
-The electric drive system can be stopped by removing the display in the event of an emergency.
 The mechanical brakes are used as an emergency stop system and bring the bicycle to a halt quickly and safely in the event of an emergency.

 The motor switches off automatically as soon as the rider no longer pedals, the temperature is outside the permitted range, there is an overload or the shut-off speed of 25 km/h has been reached.